Visit my.sonatype.com for documentation on Nexus Repository version 2.

 Option 2: Copying the license file into place

-The Nexus license is stored in the Java user preferences store directory on Linux and Mac OSX.
+The Sonatype Nexus Repository license is stored in the Java user preferences store directory on Linux and Mac OSX.
 This solution will not work for Windows, as the license is stored in the Windows Registry there.

-Once installed, on Linux the product license can be found in the home directory of the user running Nexus at this location:
+Once installed, on Linux the product license can be found in the home directory of the user running Nexus Repository at this location: